onewelcome/identity-cloud-documentation/docs/products/access/api-reference/events-api/index.md

 # Events API

-This section describes the REST APIs that delivers details about operations executed within Onegini Access.
+This section describes the REST APIs that delivers details about operations executed within OneWelcome Access.

 ## Authentication